Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Results

 \section{Results}

+The comparison of the experimental results against numerical simulations is focused on the evolution of the mixing length and on the analysis of the wavenumber power spectra.
+These spectra are obtained by making a Fourier transform of the instantaneous concentration field and provide a robust characterization of the finger size, as this size can be associated to the wavenumber at which the spectra exhibit a peak.
 We consider a wide range of Rayleigh numbers: $4.39\times 10^3\le \ra \le 5.43\times 10^4$.
 We refer to Tab.~\ref{tab:listex} for the experimental mass fraction and density difference values used to obtain these $\ra$.
 Above the upper value $\ra_{max} = 5.43\times 10^4$, the density difference between the KMnO$_4$-rich solution (heavy fluid) and water (light fluid) induces large vertical velocities, and the flow is affected by non-Darcy effects \citep{letelier2019perturbative,depaoli2020jfm}.
 For lower values of $\Delta\rho $, in contrast, the initial condition is hard to achieve and the duration of the experiments increases, leading to higher chances of inducing density perturbations in the cell from the side and horizontal channels (L, R, T, B in Fig.\ref{fig:sk}).
 In the following, we describe the experimental results in terms of flow phenomenology (Sec.~\ref{sec:rt_resu_gen1}), time evolution of the mixing length (Sec.~\ref{sec:rt_resu_gen2}) and wavenumbers (Sec.~\ref{sec:rt_resu_gen3}), comparing vis-\'a-vis experimental observations against numerical simulations \citep{depaoli2019prf,depaoli2019universal}.
 The datasets analyzed in the present study have been deposited in \citep{dataset}.